gzim324/blogweb/README.md

 BlogWEB
 ========================

-This is a blogging site, which allows you to enter new contents, add comments under existing contents, view other users profiles, and search for contents and users
+It's a blogging site, which allows you to enter new contents, add comments under existing contents, view other users profiles, and search for contents and users

 What's needed?
 --------------